13 Aug The Top 20 Graphic Design Tools of 2020

 It also comes with a drag-and-drop feature that is highly intuitive, and that will save you a lot of time when designing your pieces.

 When it comes down to project management, Trello is one of the easiest and most friendly project management tools out there.
-It allows users to use infinite Kanban boards to organize their projects in a very visual way.
+It allows users to use infinite Kanban boards to organise their projects in a very visual way.

 This tool comes in handy when you have multiple clients, and you don’t want to lose time switching from one project to the next.
 With Trello, you can get all your projects into a single workspace.